MasaoFujii/pg_transport_table/README.md

     =# VACUUM FREEZE example;
     =# VACUUM FREEZE example;
     ```
-    - Note that you must confirm that there are no concurent transactions while executing '''VACUUM FREEZE'''.
+    - Note that you must confirm that there are no concurent transactions while executing ```VACUUM FREEZE```.
 1. Confirm that all the pages in the tables to transport have already been marked as *frozen*.
 In other words, you need to confirm that the numbers of all-frozen pages and all the pages in the tables to transport are the same.
     - The number of all-frozen pages in the table can be calculated by ```pg_visibility_map_summary()``` function that pg_visibility contrib module provides.
 For example,
         ```